Are traditional director's viewfinders still a viable option?

 The Full Frame Finder is being supported by the great people over at P+S Technik, so it's equipped with the P+S Interchangeable Mount System (IMS).
 This provides 10 different lens mounting options, so the sky is the limit in terms of compatible lenses.
 It features remind me of the Love High Speed Full Frame Director's Viewfinder.
 "Let's see how much the Optima Magnus costs? $10,000?
 Ah, crap."

-I want to make it clear I'm not calling out Optica Magnus.
-The price is competitive to Kish's viewfinder and others.
-Plus, the company has an excellent line of lens expanders that I have used.
+The price is of the viewfinder from Optica Magnus is competitive to Kish's viewfinder and others.
+Plus, the company has an excellent line of lens expanders.
 Expanders work opposite to speed boosters, like those from Metabones.
 The latter allows full-frame lenses to be mounted to a smaller APS-C or Micro Four Thirds sensor.
 Expanders let lenses with smaller image circles to be used on large sensors.

 Sigma is trying a different route with the fp that ties in the full-frame mirrorless camera with a director's viewfinder module.
 No Film School has also talked about the Artemis Pro Director's Viewfinder app.
 In the past, the Alan Gordon Mark Vb seemed to be wrapped around every director's neck.
 Same with a Denz or Canavision viewfinder.
 IBE Optics has its Smartfinder Pro and standalone app.
 Cardage is another solid app option.
 Plus, there are dozens of other director's viewfinder apps available for download, too.
 Digital cameras themselves are serving as viewfinders, but is that limited to indie filmmaking?
 Deakins used a Sony alpha camera to match the sensor of the ARRI LF to plot out 1917, so maybe not.

-So, I'm curious.
+So, we're curious.
 What are you using as a director's viewfinder, if anything at all?
 What do you use as a reference framing too?
 Are you still seeing director's viewfinders in prep or on set?
-Michael Bay are you still using the Gordon Mark Vb?
-Let me know in the comments below.
+Let us know in the comments below.